alen-hh/mark-as-read/README.md

 npm run build
 ```

-This should create a production bundle for your extension, ready to be zipped and published to the stores.
+This will create a production-ready bundle in the `build` directory, which can be zipped and published to the web stores.

-## Submit to the webstores
+## Submitting to Web Stores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!